Double Dragon Publishing

-Double Dragon Publishing is a Canadian-based publisher specializing in e-book format publication.
-Founded by Deron Douglas in 2000, the company claims the largest collection of titles in the science fiction and fantasy categories currently in print, with annual sales of over 45,000 units.
+Double Dragon Publishing was a Canadian-based publisher specializing in e-book format publication.
+Founded by Deron Douglas in 2000, the company claimed the largest collection of titles in the science fiction and fantasy categories in print, with annual sales of over 45,000 units prior to its closure in 2020.

 History

 The firm was founded as a single-imprint small press publisher in 2000 by Deron Douglas.
 The publishing house has since grown into a stable publisher with eight separate imprints, focusing on different genres, but generally within the science-fiction, fantasy, horror, and paranormal romance subgenres.

-While specializing in eBook publication, the firm also releases paperback books, graphic novels, and pocket books.
+While specializing in eBook publication, the firm also released paperback books, graphic novels, and pocket books.

-Authors include Jedaiah Ramnarine, Gail Z. Martin, J.M.
+Authors included Jedaiah Ramnarine, Gail Z. Martin, J.M.
 Frey, Danny Birt, Geoff Nelder, Simon Drake, Dan DeBono, Tony Teora, E. Rose Sabin, David Conway, Steve Lazarowitz, Michael A. Ventrella, Ben Manning, Thomm Quackenbush, Margret A. Treiber, Gillian Duce and the late Nick Pollotta.

 Deron Douglas sold the Double Dragon Publishing brand in 2020 and retired from the publishing industry to create fine art full-time under the name D. Ahsén:nase Douglas.